If you have a question that isn’t listed here, please get in touch via our Careline on UK 0800 328 5826, ROI 1800 937 375 and we’ll be happy to help.

 No, there can be differences in the protein profile of the goat milk base itself, and in the way it is processed.

 Most goat milk is produced primarily for the very popular cheese market.
-In contrast, our special Nannycare goats are selected and nurtured to produce milk which is more suited to feeding babies, within a Co-operative of 71 farms in some of New Zealand’s richest pastures.
+Our Nannycare goats are selected and nurtured to produce milk which is specially suited to making baby milk, within a Co-operative of 71 farms in some of New Zealand’s richest pastures.
 All farms have high-quality, uniform standards and their sole focus is to produce the best quality goat milk only for use in making baby formula.
 The care they take even extends to gentle transportation of the milk to ensure its nutritional integrity is maintained.
 Nannycare formulas are then made in a world class facility, purpose-built, solely for making goat milk formula.